-WASHINGTON (AP) — The U.S. and Russia could find some common ground for cooperation as authorities investigate the two ethnic Chechens accused of carrying out the Boston Marathon bombings.
+WASHINGTON (AP) — The Boston Marathon bombing could provide an opportunity for the U.S. and Russia to find some common ground for cooperation as authorities investigate the two ethnic Chechens accused of carrying out the attack.

-Ties between the two former Cold War adversaries have been soured by disputes from stopping Syria's civil war to child adoptions.
-But understanding how the brothers became radicalized is of paramount importance to Washington.
-And it's also important to Moscow, which has long battled terrorism in its southern territories.
+Ties between the two nations have soured over disputes about stopping Syria's civil war, child adoptions and other issues.
+But understanding how the brothers became radicalized is of paramount importance to Washington as it seeks to prevent similar such attacks.
+It's also important to Moscow, which has long battled terrorism in its southern territories.

-But the tragedy also risks hardening resentment.
-Under President Barack Obama and Prime Minister Vladimir Putin, efforts to "reset" relations have faltered.
-Even counterterrorism coordination has sometimes been strained.
+But the tragedy also risks hardening resentment between former Cold War foes which, under President Barack Obama and Prime Minister Vladimir Putin, have seen efforts to "reset" relations falter.
+Even their counterterrorism coordination has sometimes been strained.